 Senior Year: No required course

-If the student is not able to complete the service learning project through one of the classes mentioned above, please make sure they meet with Ms. Marchell Goins, one of the counselors at Jones and the school’s Service Learning Coordinator.
+If the student is not able to complete the service learning project through one of the classes mentioned above, please make sure they meet with Mr. Ryan Swanson, one of the counselors at Jones and the school’s Service Learning Coordinator.
 He will work with the student to complete an alternative assignment.

 Although earning volunteer hours is no longer a CPS graduation requirement, we strongly encourage it as it is something colleges may take into consideration when making an admissions decision.
 (These volunteer hours will appear on the student’s transcript.)

 For students who complete external community service (i.e. community service outside of Jones), a letter from the organization needs to be submitted by the student in order to receive credit for volunteer hours.
 Evidence of students' volunteer hours must be written on an organization's letterhead and must include the following information: the student's name, dates of volunteer service, total number of volunteer hours, and the volunteer supervisor's contact information.
 A copy of this letter should be submitted to the student's respective counselor.
 During remote learning, this information must be sent to the student's counselor via email.
 Students completing community service at Jones (i.e. internal community service), with a Jones teacher, coach, sponsor, or other staff member, should use the Jones service learning timesheet to submit evidence of their volunteer hours.
 This timesheet is located in the counseling office and at the bottom of the Service Learning page (please see below).

 The following guidelines have been established for students’ volunteer service.